GregWells/3402FinalProject/README.md

 ### Data

-* Data:
-  * Type: For example
+* Input:

-    * Input: CSV configuration file containing challenge metrics (all data are integers):
+   * Configuration file: CSV file containing challenge metrics (all data are integers):
-> * Size of delivery area
+     * Size of delivery area
-> * Number of drones
+     * Number of drones
-> * Number of warehouses
+     * Number of warehouses
-> * Number of product types and weight for each type
+     * Number of product types and weight for each type
-> * Inventory of each warehouse
+     * Inventory of each warehouse
-> * Order list detailing customer location, product numbers and quantities
+     * Order list detailing customer location, product numbers and quantities

    * Size: Training set consists of 30 drones, 10 warehouses, 400 product types, 1250 orders for 9396 total
 items.
+* Code submission:
    * This Kaggle challenge requires a code (notebook) submission which will process the test data set for subsequent scoring.
+* Output:
+   * Submission file requires a specific format for each action in a space-separated ASCII file, one action per line.

 #### Preprocessing / Clean up